 - Those for whom a health plan has refused to provide paramedical services may contact the National Health Insurance Law Ombudsman at the Ministry of Health.

-- Parents wishing to submit a claim against their health plan may do so through the regional labor court in their area of residence.
+- Parents wishing to submit a claim against their health plan may do so through the regional labor courts in their area of residence.

 - The fact that a child is in special education does not exempt health plans from providing paramedical treatments for that child